act-rules/act-rules.github.io/_rules/inline_link_in_paragraph_is_distinguishable_be4d0c.md

 Each target element has either:

-- An icon immediately before, after or in the link denoting it as a link
-- Text immediately before, after or in the link denoting it as a link
+- content (such as an image or text) inside, or immediately before or after the test target, that identifies it as a link; or
-- a [distinguishing style][] compared to the other text not based on color alone
+- a [distinguishing style][] not based on color alone, compared to the other descendent visible text nodes of the same `p` HTML element; or
-- a different color compared to the rest of the text in the paragraph that has at least a 3:1 [contrast ratio](https://www.w3.org/TR/WCAG21/#dfn-contrast-ratio) difference with the rest of the text and a [distinguishing style][] both when the target element [gains focus][gain focus] and the target element is [hovered][]
+- a different color, compared to the color of the other descendent visible text nodes of the same `p` HTML element (if all have the same color), that has at least a 3:1 [contrast ratio](https://www.w3.org/TR/WCAG21/#dfn-contrast-ratio) and a [distinguishing style][] both when the target element [gains focus][focused] and the target element is [hovered][].

 ## Assumptions

-This rule assumes that the link is distinguishable from the rest of the text with color, which means it fails SC 1.4.1 when there is not another way to distinguish it.
+- This rule assumes that the link is distinguishable from the rest of the text with color, which means it fails SC 1.4.1 when there is not another way to distinguish it.
+- This test assumes that the 3:1 contrast difference between text is minimal to what would be sufficient to meet WCAG 2.0.
+This value is part of [technique G183](https://www.w3.org/WAI/WCAG21/Techniques/general/G183), but is not specified in the [1.4.1 success criterion](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html).
+- This test assumes that any change in font is sufficiently distinguishable, and that fonts are loaded when they are present.

 ## Accessibility Support